George-Acquah/nextra-cli/CONTRIBUTING.md

 2. Create a new branch for your work: `git checkout -b fix/short-description`.
 3. Implement your change with clear commits.
 4. Run tests and linters locally.
-5. Open a PR from your branch to `main` (or the repository's default branch).
+5. Open a PR from your branch to `main`

 ## Branching and PR workflow